[(1) A requirement imposed on an institution under section 313A (a “relevant requirement”) takes effect—

 (2) If the [FCA] proposes to impose a relevant requirement on an institution, [or a class of institutions,] or imposes such a requirement with immediate effect, it must [give notice—

 (a) by written notice to—

-(i) the institution or, as the case may be, each institution in the class, and
+(i) the institution or, as the case may be, each institution

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.